Hadi90fe/dev-best-practices/README.md

 ## 📄 **Documentation**

-For detailed documentation on the project, check out the `docs/` directory.
+For detailed documentation on the project, check out the `.md` files in the repository.

 ## 🛠️ **Contributing**